About us

 • Dr Phil Hammond MB BChir MRCGP

-In 1981, people with herpes simplex got together to share information and to help each other as a response to the many scary stories about herpes simplex in the press.
-The Herpes Viruses Association became registered charity no. 291657 in 1985.
+In 1981, people with herpes simplex got together, via adverts in Spare Rib magazine, to share information and to help each other as a response to the many scary stories about herpes simplex in the press.
+The founders created the Herpes Viruses Association as a registered charity no. 291657 on 26-4-1985.
 We set up an office in the Omnibus Centre and we now employ two staff.
-About ten volunteers help us by hosting meetings, answering the helpline or assisting in the office.
+About eight volunteers help us by hosting meetings, answering the helpline or assisting in the office.
 Over the years, we have dealt with over 100,000 enquiries from patients and health professionals.

-In order that we can continue to offer our website (300,000 visitors a year), the long-standing helpline and information leaflets we rely on your donations and subscriptions.
+In order that we can continue to offer our website (352,000 visitors in 2025), the long-standing helpline and information leaflets we rely on your donations and subscriptions.

 If this website has helped you, then please subscribe or send us a donation by post (HVA, 41 North Rd, N7 9DP) or on line – just as you would to any cause that you thought does a good job.
 Thank you.